tommasodotNET/remote-agent-test/README.md

 This repo shows how we could implement a [`RemoteChatCompletionAgent`](./RemoteAgentTest.GroupChat/RemoteChatCompletionAgent.cs) that can be used to interact with a remote Semantic Kernel `ChatCompletionAgent`.

-The new type [`RemoteChatCompletionAgent`](./RemoteAgentTest.GroupChat/RemoteChatCompletionAgent.cs) implements the `ChatCompletionAgent` methods using a custom HTTP client to send requests to an API that hosts the `ChatCompletionAgent` functionality.
+The new type [`RemoteChatCompletionAgent`](./RemoteAgentTest.GroupChat/RemoteChatCompletionAgent.cs) implements the `ChatHistoryKernelAgent` methods using a custom HTTP client to send requests to an API that hosts the `ChatCompletionAgent` functionality.
 This allows us to use the same interface as the local `ChatCompletionAgent`, but with the added benefit of being able to interact with a remote service.

 ## Benefits of having a remote agent
 - **Scalability**: The remote agent can be hosted on a powerful server, allowing for more complex computations and larger models.